Two-gospel hypothesis: Overview

 Paul asked Peter, who was the leader of the Apostles, to testify that Luke's account was accurate.
 According to early church sources, Peter gave a series of speeches to senior Roman army officers.
 Due to the commonality between Mark and Luke, these speeches would have constituted Peter's public "seal of approval" upon Luke's gospel.
 These church sources suggest that Peter was ambivalent when Mark asked him if he could write down the words of the speeches.
 However, since the Roman officers who heard the speeches liked them, they asked for copies, and so Mark made fifty copies of Peter's speeches.
 These copies began circulating, and became Mark's gospel.
 Only after the speeches by Peter were made (and Mark's transcriptions began circulating) did Paul feel confident enough to publish Luke's gospel.
+Alternatively, the hypothesis may state that the ordering was changed for a combination of theological or instructional purposes (reading the books in the order Matthew - Luke - Mark leaves the reader with very little gain reading Mark), or that the order was changed in response to Marcionism, placing the gospel associated with Paul (the base for the Gospel of Marcion) after the gospel associated with Peter.

-The two-gospel hypothesis assumes that Peter made sure that his speeches agreed with both Matthew and the still unpublished Luke.
+The two-gospel hypothesis sometimes states that Peter made sure that his speeches agreed with both Matthew and the still unpublished Luke.
 Since Matthew was the primary source for Luke, and Matthew's gospel (the only published gospel at the time) would have been well known to Peter, he mostly would have preached on the contents of Matthew.
 Knowing Matthew better than Luke, Peter was more likely to mention details found in Matthew and not Luke than vice versa.
+Alternatively, it is simply because Luke had been published relatively recently compared to Matthew.
 This would explain why there are more details found in Mark and Matthew but not Luke than there are details found in Mark and Luke but not Matthew.
 It also explains why Mark is so much shorter than Matthew and Luke, is more anecdotal and emotional, is less polished, and why only it begins immediately with Jesus' public ministry.
 Peter was giving public speeches as to what he saw, and never intended his speeches to become a full gospel.
 This was asserted by early church historians, and explains why there are so few commentaries on Mark (as opposed to Matthew, Luke and John) until a relatively late date.
-It appears to have been considered the least important gospel in the early church.
+It was considered the least important gospel in the early church.